bmth-arg-wiki/bmth-arg-wiki.github.io/pages/walkthrough/walkthrough2.md

 </details>
 <details>
 <summary>Solution</summary>
+{{ "

-True fulfillment comes from "within", as we learn in the mono audio of Top 10 staTues tHat CriEd bloOd.
+True fulfillment comes from "within", as we learn in the mono audio of [Top 10 staTues tHat CriEd bloOd](../music/song-top10).

+" | markdownify }}
 </details>